The Athens Academy

 The Academy of Athens is composed of three Sections: the Sciences, Humanities and Fine Arts, and Ethical and Political Sciences.
 The main purpose of the Academy is the cultivation and advancement of the Sciences, Humanities and Fine Arts, the conduct of scientific research and study, and the offer of learned advice to the state in these areas.
 In the pursuit of these objectives, the Academy supports scientific research, participates in international scientific organisations, carries out publications, grants scholarships, and confers awards and honorary distinctions.
 Currently there are 13 Research Centers and 10 Research Offices in operation, all with specialized libraries, as well as a central Library named the "Ioannis Sykoutris Library".
 Since 2002 the Academy has also supervised the Foundation of Medical and Biological Research.

 The Radisson Blu Park Hotel, Athens places you right in the center of Athens.
 The conveniently located Athens hotel sits at the edge of Pedion tou Areos, one of the city's largest parks, and is only a short stroll from the National Archaeological Museum.
 Discover the city's vibrant atmosphere and immense history right on your doorstep.
 Enjoy comfortable and contemporary style in all 160 rooms and suites, where free high-speed Wi-Fi, marble bathrooms, and individual climate control come as standard.
 Maintain your fitness routine or relax after a busy day at the in-house fitness center, complete with sauna and steam room.
 Bask in the sunshine —with fabulous views of the city and its many architectural gems— by the stunning rooftop pool.
-When it comes to on-site dining, you're spoiled for choice.
 The Oak Room Café is the perfect spot to indulge in coffee and cake after a morning of exploring.
 St' Astra, on the top floor, is a dining experience like no other, where you can savor craft cocktails and cosmopolitan Asian and Mediterranean cuisine, with stunning views of the iconic Acropolis.